Kamogawa Catholic Church

 Date of Establishment

-NGUYEN, Xuan Tien S.S.C.
-(Concurrently also Pastor of Goi Church)
+Nguyen Xuan Tien S.S.C.
+(Also takes charge of Goi Church)

 Number of Parishioners